 Argile de Pabus

-“Argile de Pabus” goes back to the origins of wine making.
-The Merlot wine is made without the addition of sulfides and matured in clay amphorae.
+‘Argile de Pabus’ goes back to the origins of wine making.
+The wine is made without adding sulfites and is aged in amphora made of clay or sandstone.

-Modern vinification techniques allow to carefully manage the natural wine making process and produce a wine that can be preserved up to 5 years while remaining fresh and pure.
+Modern vinification techniques make it possible to carefully manage the natural winemaking process and produce a wine that can be preserved for up to five years while remaining fresh and pure.

-The natural wine making process without adding sulfides requires to carefully manage the air flows during the fermentation and maturation of the wine.
+The natural winemaking process, without adding sulfites, requires careful management of the air flows during the fermentation and ageing of wine.

-The pure taste of the wine is the result of its maturation in clay amphorae during 15 months.
-The clay amphorae from Italy and Germany are natural masters in allowing the wine to breath through the clay, without causing acidification.
+The amphorae are made of clay or sandstone and produced in Italy and Germany.
+The amphorae are natural masters in allowing the wine to breathe through the clay, or sandstone, without causing acidification.

 The Merlot harvest began September 24th.
 Picking drew to a close in the first week of October.
 Initial tastings suggest an outstanding vintage.
 Wines best enjoyed young are wonderfully balanced, while those with good ageing potential will develop beautifully.